What Happens During A Commercial Roof Inspection?

 The reason for this is that the perimeter edges of a roofing system can be lifted by the wind.
 On a single-ply roofing system, this usually leads the edges to lose adhesion before the roof’s field.

-Commercial roof inspections include taking a few core samples
+Includes taking a few core samples

 What is the definition of a core sample?
 A core sample is a small piece of roof that is removed to discover information about the roof’s field, such as: